awslabs/aws-well-architected-labs/Security/100 - Basic Identity & Access Management User, Group, Role/Checklist.md

 - [ ] A unique IAM Role is used for each function/application
 - [ ] Non-EC2-based applications use IAM federation and Roles to access AWS services
 - [ ] Mobile applications use Cognito
-- [ ] Organizations with control policies for multiple accounts with stack sets